-Serbia: DSO companies, Power market analysis for second phase of electricity liberalization, middle level voltage28.
-July 2014. / News Serbia Energy
+Serbia: DSO companies, Power market analysis for second phase of electricity liberalization, middle level voltage, News Serbia Energy

 In order to avoid the negative effects of different price and consumers’ and public dissatisfaction towards Serbia Power Utility Company it is crucial to establish a working of one instead of five distribution system operators and this should happen in 2014, when the electricity market liberalization continues in Serbia of the volume of 23% of the total delivered amount of this energy product.